 There are two on-airport hotels, the Grand Hyatt DFW and the Hyatt Regency DFW.
 There are many other lodging choices just outside the airport in Grapevine, and most offer shuttles or courtesy cars, with reasonable parking options.

 Travelers coming to and from DFW Airport can connect with public transportation, taxis, shared rides, charter buses, and the Rental Car Center is served by 10 rental companies.
-In 2014, DART opened the DFW Airport Station in August 2014.
-Travelers can now travel between DFW Airport and downtown Dallas or aboard the Trinity Railway Express (TRE).
-Find more info on DFW Airport ground transportation here.
+DART intends to open the DFW Airport Station in August 2014.
+Find info on DFW Airport ground transportation here.

 Founders’ Plaza is an observation area that allows aviation enthusiasts and families amazing views of aircraft as they land and take off.
 There are picnic tables, free parking, telescopes, historical information, and a commemorative monument.
 There is even a radio that broadcasts air traffic control communications from the FAA tower.
 The park is open year round from 7am-7pm.